 Over the years, numerous employees have reported feeling or seeing something out of the ordinary, including a male who hangs out around the projection room.
 It has also been the subject of numerous paranormal investigations.

 The Egyptian Theatre is still open today, both as a movie theatre and event venue.

-The Idanha Hotel was built in 1890 as a boarding house, and was used as many different things over the years.
+The Idanha Hotel was built in 1901 as a hotel, and was used as many different things over the years.
+When it was completed, the total cost for the build was $125,000.
 The Idanha is currently used as apartments, and there have been numerous tenants and workers who have reported a number of weird things happening.

 According to Idaho Haunted Houses, there was a bellman who was killed at the hotel, which is why the elevator moves on its own.
 Residents have reported seeing this bellman.
 There is also the spirit of a murdered woman who hangs around the building, and a number of other spirits there as well.